AkhilByteWrangler/operationalizing-ai/week_2/README.md

 ## Overview

-This module demonstrates an orchestrated workflow for interacting with Amazon Bedrock (Claude 3.5 Haiku) using a robust, production-ready Python pipeline.
+This project demonstrates an orchestrated workflow for interacting with Amazon Bedrock (Claude 3.5 Haiku) using a robust, production-ready Python pipeline.
 It features:

 - Modular orchestration
 - Monitoring and logging